theangryangel/logstash-output-jdbc/README.md

 This has not yet been extensively tested with all JDBC drivers and may not yet work for you.

-If you do find this works for a JDBC driver not listed, let me know and provide a small example configuration.
+If you do find this works for a JDBC driver without an example, let me know and provide a small example configuration if you can.

 This plugin does not bundle any JDBC jar files, and does expect them to be in a particular location.
 Please ensure you read the 4 installation lines below.